-The similarities between commercial and residential HVAC is that they both serve the purpose of heating, cooling and ventilating a space.
+The similarities between commercial and residential HVAC are that they both heat, cool and ventilate a space.
 However, that is where the similarities end.
 The most notable variation between the two is the size difference.
 Commercial air conditioning units tend to be considerably larger than what you would find in a residential space.
-Let’s dive a little deeper into the details of the differences between the type of system you use in your house versus what is used in non-residential buildings.
+Let’s dive a little deeper into the differences between the type of system you use in your house and what is used in non-residential buildings.

 Commercial and Residential Air Conditioners Are Different Sizes

-We’ve already established that there is a big size difference between your home’s AC unit and a commercial HVAC system.
-To maintain the temperature and comfort of large commercial spaces, the systems are more complex and demand more energy to achieve the desired set points.
-Meanwhile, residential systems are small enough to be hidden in a closet or an out-of-reach space within the home.
+We’ve already established that there is a significant size difference between your home’s AC unit and a commercial HVAC system.
+The systems are more complex in maintaining the temperature and comfort of large commercial spaces and demand more energy to achieve the desired set points.
+Meanwhile, residential AC systems are small enough to be hidden in a closet or an out-of-reach space within the home.

 HVAC System Placement Variations

 You’ve probably driven by warehouses, schools or even hospitals and noticed the massive units on the rooftop.
 Commercial A/C systems require more storage space than a unit designed for residential use.
-Installing the non-residential units on the roof not only saves space but also helps avoid noise pollution in the commercial space.
+Installing the non-residential units on the roof saves space and helps avoid noise pollution in the commercial space.

-The much smaller, compact air conditioner units designed for residential use are often installed within the house itself: crawlspace, attic, basement or an A/C closet in the actual living space.
+The much smaller, compact air conditioner units designed for residential use are often installed within the house itself: in a crawlspace, attic, basement, or an A/C closet in the actual living space.
 You may have noticed a unit outside that blows warm air.
-This is the condenser, the heart of the entire system and it’s cabinet houses the compressor, fan and condensing coils.
+This is the condenser, the heart of the entire system, and its cabinet houses the compressor, fan, and condensing coils.

 Split or Packaged AC System?

 We’ve already mentioned that commercial heating and cooling systems are much more complex than residential A/C units.
 The components of a non-residential system are all combined into one single unit: a package system.
-They may include multiple thermostats and controls allowing various parts of a store, office building or school to maintain different temperatures at the same time.
+Package systems may include multiple thermostats and controls, allowing various parts of a store, office building, or school to maintain different temperatures at the same time.

-The central air in your home is usually a split system meaning the condensing unit (the outside unit) is seperate from the evaporator (the unit inside your home).
-A copper tube runs between the two carrying the refrigerant.
+The central air in your home is usually a split system, meaning the condensing unit (the outside unit) is separate from the evaporator (the unit inside your home).
+A copper tube runs between the two, carrying the refrigerant.
 This system relies on ducts throughout the structure to deliver cool or warm air.
-Typically, one thermostat is installed and the entire space will be warmed or cooled to the same set point.
+Typically, one thermostat is installed, and the entire space will be warmed or cooled to the same set point.

-*NOTE: There are circumstances that warrant the use of small, residential packaged units such as manufactured homes.
+*NOTE: Some circumstances warrant using small, residential packaged units such as manufactured homes.

-Cost of AC Unit Repairs, Maintenance and Installation Sevices
+Cost of AC Unit Repairs, Maintenance and Installation Services

-Since commercial air conditioners are massive in comparison to residential units, it’s safe to assume they also cost more overall.
+Since commercial air conditioners are massive compared to residential units, it’s safe to assume they also cost more overall.
 Factors such as size, complexity and type of mechanism used usually determine the cost associated with maintaining, repairing and installing non-residential systems.
-Access to the location of the system may be factored into the service price as some commercial units are difficult to get to.
-They also require HVAC professionals that are highly experienced and qualified to work on commercial HVAC equipment.
+Access to the system’s location may be factored into the service price as some commercial units are challenging to get to.
+They also require highly experienced and qualified HVAC professionals to work on commercial HVAC equipment.

 Find the Right Residential or Commercial Air Conditioner Company

-While both types of systems are designed to achieve the same goal, their application is entirely different.
-Understanding the differences may help you decide on which AC company best suits your needs: commercial or residential.
-It’s important to only trust your equipment to techs who are experienced and competent in the type of system or model that you need serviced, repaired or installed.
-Some companies, such as First Degree Air Conditioning, staff technicians that are skilled and certified to work on both commercial and home use units.
+While both systems are designed to achieve the same goal, their applications are entirely different.
+Understanding the differences may help you decide which AC company best suits your needs: commercial or residential.
+It’s important to only trust your equipment to experienced and competent techs in the type of system or model you need to be serviced, repaired, or installed.
+Some companies, such as First Degree Air Conditioning, hire skilled and certified technicians to work on both commercial and home-use units.